subenja/codecamp4/README.md

 ## Rules

 - No if else trap the test cases
-- No other dependencies except jest, jest-extent and esm
+- No other dependencies needed except the following
+    - @babel/core
+    - @babel/preset-env
+    - @babel/node
+    - babel-jest
+    - chalk
+    - figlet
+    - jest
+    - jest-extended

 Fork this project, You would to be the master of JavaScript.

 ## Running on your local machine